 A lot of people ask me where to start when they first get engaged.
 Well, I am by no means a wedding planner, but if you're here you must be looking for some answers!
-Here's a few tips and things I learned from planning my own wedding!
+Here's a few tips and things I learned from helping others plan their weddings!

 Step 1: Create a wedding email address!

 I cannot stress this enough.
-I did not do this when planning my own wedding and it was the most regrettable thing I did haha My inbox got flooded with vendor communications, bridal ads, messages from people who somehow found out I was getting married and ended up on their mailing lists, family and bridal party messages, payment requests, etc.!
-It was overwhelming and although I did create my own wedding subfolder in my primary inbox, it was still an extra step to filter through everything and add them to that folder.
+Your inbox will quickly get flooded with vendor communications, bridal ads, messages from vendors who somehow find out you are getting married and you end up on their mailing lists, family and bridal party messages, payment requests, etc.!
+It can be overwhelming, so at the very least, create your own wedding subfolder in your primary inbox.
 Take my word for it and create your own separate wedding address to save yourself a headache and more importantly, keep everything organized in one place for optimum wedding communication efficiency!

 Step 2: Create an account on a wedding site!

 I am not being paid to advertise for these sites, but theknot.com is a beautiful, free, easy-to-use, organized site and planning companion.
 There was a budget tool, an event checklist, vendor recommendations, timelines, guest list organizers, you name it!
 It was super useful.
 I have also hear wonderful things about minted.com, zola.com, for similar experiences!
 You can also build your own custom websites on platforms like squarespace.com or wix.com, or if you have a higher budget and would like a more luxurious website, rileygrey.com is a fantastic option.

 Step 3: Create a budget